The three best flat fee MLS Oregon companies | Hidden costs | Other ways to save on your sale | FAQs

 What’s the catch?

 - Less support: You manage your own sale — without a full-service agent to handle pricing, photography, paperwork, and negotiations.

 - Lower sales price: For sale by owner (FSBO) homes usually sell for significantly less than homes sold by agents — 6% less on average compared to properties represented by traditional agents.

 - You still pay a buyer’s agent fee: 88% of buyers work with an agent — who still needs to get paid.
-In Oregon, you’re on the hook for 2.04%–2.87% of the final sale price.
+In Oregon, you’re on the hook for 2.04% to 2.87% of the final sale price.

-If you want to save money on fees but aren’t ready for a do-it-yourself experience, Clever can match you with full-service realtors who work for a low flat fee of $3,000 or 1%.
+If you want to save money on fees but aren’t ready for a do-it-yourself experience, Clever can match you with full-service realtors who work for a low flat fee of 1.5%.

 Clever is the best alternative to the full DIY approach if you're in Oregon!
 You'll save thousands on listing fees, while still getting the support you need to sell your home fast AND for top dollar.

 » SAVE: List with a full-service agent for just 1.5%